 Students are strongly encouraged to join their professional associations.
-Professional association membership is an important indicator of commitment to the profession.
-Through fundraising efforts, students who are members of the Athletic Training Students' Association (ATSA) may have their student membership paid.
+Professional association membership is an important indicator of commitment to the Athletic Training profession.
+Through fundraising efforts, students who are members of the Athletic Training Students' Association (ATSA) may have their student membership paid each year they are enrolled in the program.